Mundane science fiction means:

 The Mundane Manifesto explicitly calls for “[a] new focus on human beings: their science, technology, culture, politics, religions, individual characters, needs, dreams, hopes and failings.”
 The Fifth World explores a science fiction in the tradition of Ursula Le Guin, George R. Stewart, or Walter M. Miller, Jr., where the speculations of speculative fiction deal more with social sciences like anthropology, linguistics, and sociology, than physics, engineering, or chemistry.

 Neil deGrasse Tyson says that when NASA stopped launching missions to the moon, “we stopped dreaming.”
 Maybe he has a point, but maybe we’ve simply stopped believing in that dream — the colonial dream that imperialism can go on, beyond the boundaries of the earth, to conquer the stars themselves.
 Critics of the mundanes say that it seems depressing to think that we have no more frontiers, nothing else to discover, nowhere else to explore.
-How can we take such a criticism seriously?
-So many wonders surround us that we have only begun to explore, right beneath our feet.
+But how can we take such a criticism seriously?
+So many wonders surround us that we have only begun to explore, literally right beneath our feet.
 We have so much still to discover in the places that seem so familiar, and even in ourselves.
 The Fifth World deals with discovery and exploration as much as any other science fiction, but it deals with the discovery of the places we’ve always lived in, and the exploration of the places where we dwell, our own selves, and the web of kinship of a more-than-human world.

 The Earth — human, nonhuman, more-than-human, posthuman — is pretty remarkable.
 Science fiction can find a footing here and a relevancy.
 It can ground-truth our present becoming our future.